Yallourn North offers things for you to do however you holiday.

 Yallourn North has a recently expanded bus service, which now operates seven days a week.
 Located 20 minutes from Traralgon and under 10 minutes to Moe, it’s a lovely country town with easy access to city features such as cinema, restaurants, shopping, wineries and much more.

 Yallourn North has an active community who put on a variety of events throughout the year.
-In 2014 the Yallourn North Winter Market had everyone a buzz, and the Twilight Christmas Market offered 70 stalls, and drew over 1000 people.
+In 2014 the Yallourn North Winter Market had everyone a buzz, and the Twilight Christmas Market offered 70 stalls and drew over 1000 people.
 Yallourn North got into the Christmas Spirit, bringing the community together, providing a variety of activities, ranging from outdoor cinema to trivia.
 You can find out more about them through this link.
-The Latrobe City Council also keeps an events calendar of the local area that you can check out, and the town’s local website affords one too.

 Yallourn North is perfectly situated for an active holiday.